hitchdev/hitchstory/docs/src/approach/flaky-tests.md

 ## Detecting flakiness with HitchStory

 Some kinds of flakiness (e.g. race conditions) can be detected by running tests multiple times.
+A practical approach to doing this is documented in the [flaky story detection how to](../using/flaky-story-detection).

 ## Causes

-There are a number of common causes of flaky tests:
+There are a number of common different causes of flaky tests:

-* Timing issues
-** The selenium sleep is a hacky fix for this.
-Expected conditions waits are better.
+* Timing issues when interacting with interfaces (e.g. web pages on selenium) ** A common but very hacky fix for this is using sleeps.
+The "proper" way to fix this is with expected condition waits with timeouts.

 * Dependencies behaving in unexpected ways:
 ** Upgraded packages in the test environment.